-{\bf Reliability of networks.} System reliability \cite{billinton1992reliability} refers to fundamental quantities for system resilience.
-Reliability engineering focuses on the ability of a system or component to function under stated conditions for a specified period \cite{geraci1991ieee}.
-Besides the statistical measurement of failures, reliability engineering pays more attention to the analysis of failure mechanisms \cite{stojadinovic1983failure,pecht1995physics}, prediction of possible causes, and improvement of likelihood of the successful system functioning during its whole lifetime.
-In other words, reliability engineering requires inherently proactive management of whole system lifetime, including design, testing, operation, maintenance, and so on \cite{barnard20083}.
-Reliability engineering is first applied to electronic equipment because of its high failure rate, while reliability engineering for complex systems is now different.
-For example, fault tree analysis, a classical and efficient assessment for system reliability, could help to locate the root cause for system failure.
-For complex systems, the emergency of system failures is usually not the sum of independent component failures, which poses challenges for fault tree analysis and other traditional reliability analysis methods.
-Actually, classical reliability methods assume the absence or weak coupling between components, protocols or failures.
-One possible solution is to combine the reliability engineering with network science \cite{zio2007complexity}, which is proved valid when analyzing complex systems \cite{li2015network}.
+{\bf Reliability of networks.} System reliability \cite{billinton1992reliability} refers to fundamental quantities related to system resilience.
+Reliability engineering focuses on the ability of a system or component to function under the stated conditions for a specified period \cite{geraci1991ieee}.
+In addition to the statistical measurement of failures, reliability engineering analyzes failure mechanisms \cite{stojadinovic1983failure}, predicts possible causes of failure, and attempts to increase the likelihood that the system will function successfully during its entire lifetime.
+In other words, reliability engineering requires inherently proactive management of the whole system over its entire lifetime, including design, testing, operation, maintenance, and other activities \cite{barnard20083}.
+Reliability engineering was first applied to electronic equipment because of its high failure rate, while reliability engineering of complex systems has developed in a different way.
+For example, fault tree analysis, a classical and efficient method for assessment of system reliability, could help identify the root cause of system failure.
+The emergence of system failures in complex systems usually does not reflect the sum of independent component failures.
+This poses challenges when one attempts to use fault tree analysis and other traditional methods of reliability analysis.
+Classical reliability methods assume the absence of or weak coupling between components, protocols, and failures.
+One possible solution to this problem is to combine reliability engineering with network science \cite{zio2007complexity}; such an approach has been proven valid for the analysis of complex systems \cite{li2015network}.